warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-wasm-contract.md

   wardend keys list
   ```
   :::tip
-  If you used a `just` script or a devnet snapshot to run your node, the local account name is `shulgin`.
+  If you used our `just` script to run the node, the local account name is `shulgin`.
   :::

 ## 1. Create a CosmWasm project